Oregon Paid Family and Medical Leave Insurance (PFMLI)

-Oregon employers will soon be able to access disability benefits through a private plan that meets the requirements of the Oregon Paid Family and Medical Leave Insurance (PFMLI) law.
+Oregon employers will soon be able to access disability benefits through a private plan that meets the requirements of Paid Leave Oregon.

 Coming Soon for Oregon Employees

-Arch Insurance Group Inc., a market leader in statutory disability and paid family leave markets, is carefully monitoring the new Oregon Paid Family and Medical Leave Insurance (PFMLI) law.
-Arch may participate by offering product built specifically for Oregon employers who wish to use an equivalent plan to the state program.
-All information below may change once Oregon releases final regulations.
+Arch Insurance Group Inc., a market leader in statutory disability and paid family leave, has developed an insured product to meet the specifications of the new Paid Leave Oregon law.
+The product is built specifically for Oregon employers who wish to file for an Equivalent plan to the state program.

 Oregon House Bill 2005 creates a paid family and medical leave insurance program in the state of Oregon.
 This benefit may be available to employees beginning in September 2023.